 Maximizing the synergy of these training and nutritional interventions demands proper timing of the right exercises and the right nutrients.
 To provide tendon cells with the necessary amino acids to strengthen structural and force transfer proteins, you must consume the vitamin C-enriched hydrolyzed collagen 30 to 60 minutes before training—Supercharged Collagen is the only product designed specifically for hard-training climbers and other tendon-straining power athletes!
 Supercharged Collagen is further enhanced with the anabolic-signaling amino acid l-leucine and, additionally, further fortified with l-tryptophan.
 This makes Supercharged Collagen the only collagen powder on the market that is both a complete protein source and vitamin-C enriched.

-On rest days....consume 1 scoop in your morning coffee/juice (or other) to promote rest-day collagen synthesis in your tendons, ligaments, and muscle matrix.
-Consider doing a brief, light finger-training session to target the collagen to the tissues you desire to strengthen.
+On rest days....consume 1 scoop mixed in tap water (or your morning juice, coffee, or Endure X) to promote rest-day collagen synthesis in your tendons, ligaments, and muscle matrix.
+Consider doing a brief, light tendon-loading session to target the collagen to the tissues you desire to strengthen.